firesim/firesim/docs/Advanced-Usage/Workloads/Booting-Fedora.rst

 Testing or customizing the target software using QEMU
 -----------------------------------------------------
-Before running this target software on FireSim, you may choose to boot the image in qemu (a high-performance functional simulator).
+Before running this target software on FireSim, you may choose to boot the image in QEMU (a high-performance functional simulator).
 From here, you will have access to the internet and can install packages (e.g. by using ``dnf install foo``), download files, or perform any configuration tasks you'd like before booting in FireSim.
-To boot an image in qemu, simply use the launch
+To boot an image in QEMU, simply use the launch
 command:

 ::